laboon/infsci2955/deliverables/deliverable3/deliverable3.md

 Summary - 5%
 Testing concerns - 10%
 Screen shot or printout of test results - 5%
-User Stories and Scenarios - 40%
+User Stories and Scenarios - 30%
-Step Definitions - 40%
+Test code - 50%

 Reminder that all code (project under test AND test code) should be publicly available, or at least available to me, preferably on Github.